-- The number of people in your area

-waiting to move

-- The number of homes that become free in the area you want to move to
+- The number of people in your area waiting to move - The number of homes that become free in the area you want to move to.

-- How quickly you need to move.

 There aren't many homes free so it may take time to move.
 You might move quicker if you choose different areas or types of home.